-The cons of bioplastics
+The Cons of Bioplastics

 Unfortunately landfills remain the last stop for many plastics.
-We believe the benefits of a lower carbon footprint to produce bioplastic products and the fact that they offer the potential for composting as a new way of achieving zero waste still sets them apart.
-There are arguments that should bioplastics end up in nature they will break down into non-toxic components.
-This requires a specific set of conditions, which are not always available, to be in place.
+We believe the benefits of a lower carbon footprint to produce bioplastic products and the fact that they offer the potential for composting as a new way of achieving zero waste sets them apart.
+Plus, they don’t leach toxic chemicals; there are many studies showing that plastics leach harmful chemicals, in and out of landfills.

 - Bioplastics encourage people to litter more.
 We hope not and do not encourage littering with our products.
 (Don’t let us catch you!)
 Littering is a human behaviour, which requires education, raised awareness and a good infrastructure to be reduced.